How to Get Your Property Back from Your Landlord

 - The first thing you need to do is fill out a Complaint for Recovery of Personal Property Form (Complaint).

 - Next you need to have copies of the complaint and the summons delivered to the person you are suing.
-To do this officially, the Sheriff's Office must make the delivery and it must be done 7 days before the herring date.
+To do this officially, the Sheriff's Office must make the delivery and it must be done 7 days before the hearing date.

 Will I Be Asked To Pay All Of The Court Costs?